aerni/statamic-advanced-seo/UPGRADE.md

 The `$group` variable has been removed from the data passed to social images generator templates.
 If your templates reference this variable, you'll need to update them.

+## Twitter Title and Description Fields

+The `seo_twitter_title` and `seo_twitter_description` fields have been removed.
+Twitter/X falls back to Open Graph values when Twitter-specific tags aren't present, making separate fields unnecessary.

+The `twitter:title` and `twitter:description` meta tags are still output, but now use the Open Graph title and description values.

+> **Automated Migration**: Existing Twitter title and description data is automatically removed from your content during the upgrade.

+### Custom Views

+If you've published or customized the `_twitter.antlers.html` snippet and reference `seo:twitter_title` or `seo:twitter_description`, update them to use `seo:og_title` and `seo:og_description` instead.

+### Social Images Generator Templates

+If you use custom social images generator templates for Twitter (`twitter_summary` or `twitter_summary_large_image` presets), no changes are required.
+The templates continue to work - only the title/description meta fields have been removed, not the image generation.

 ## Localization Origin Field

 The `origin` field has been removed from localizations.
 Origin configuration is now stored centrally in the set config using an `origins` array.